rapid7/metasploit-framework/GSoC-2017-Student-Proposal.md

 ## Title

 A brief description of what you would like to work on.
+See [[GSoC-2017-Project-Ideas]] for ideas.

 ## Vitals